-Note: Student feedback will be facilitated at Programme Boards and brought to Academic Council by Programme Directors and the Manager of Academic Affairs.
+Note: Student feedback will be facilitated at Programme Boards and brought to Academic Council by Programme Directors and the Head of Quality & Academic Affairs.

-Chairing of meetings: Each Chairperson will hold the seat for a six month period which will include overseeing two meetings of the Academic Council.
-The Chair will rotate amongst the External Members and the Manager of Academic Affairs.
+Chairing of meetings: Each Chairperson will hold the seat for a six month period which will include overseeing two corporeal meetings of the Academic Council.
+The Chair will rotate amongst the External Members and the Head of Quality & Academic Affairs.